ylu20030301/ylu20030301/README.md

 - 👋 Hi, I’m Yu Wen
-- 👀 I’m curious about the world
+- 👀 I am curious about the world
-- 🌱 I’m currently studying math
+- 🌱 I currently study math
-- 💞️ I’m looking to learn random interesting stuff!
+- 💞️ I look to learn random interesting stuff!

 <!---
 ylu20030301/ylu20030301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.